Do you have one item you’ve particularly wanted around your homestead but haven’t gotten around to getting it?

 I say this to let you know; this project took us much longer because of how limited our time was to work on it.

-All in all, our family of five spent four to five days digging for approximately four hours each day.
+All in all, our family of 5 spent 4-5 days digging for approximately 4 hours each day.

 However, we only had free days on the weekends which meant this project equated to about a month worth of Saturdays.